stresslimit/snake-case/README.md

 # The Case for Snake Case

 We strongly prefer working with snake_case over camelCase, and always use snake when we have a choice.
-And, we want to provide others with the power to make this same choice, against the mountains of
+And, we want to provide others with the power to make this same choice, against mountains of opposition.

 ## The Case